oroinc/orocommerce/src/Oro/Bundle/OrderBundle/Resources/doc/api_frontend/order.md

 Example of data: **{"code": "ups_3", "label": "UPS"}**

+### shippingCostAmount

+The shipping cost for the order.

 ### paymentStatus

 An object represents the payment status that indicates whether the order is already paid in full, the payment for the order is authorized, etc.